baeninoise/alx-system_engineering-devops/0x10-https_ssl/README.md

 # HTTPS SSL

 In this project, I learned about the importance of HTTPS and how it works.
-I configured my HolbertonBnB web servers with `certbot` certificate and HAproxy SSL termination.
+I configured AirBnB web servers with `certbot` certificate and HAproxy SSL termination.

 ## Tasks :page_with_curl: